ahthomps/bacteria-networks/README.md

 2. If you have a modern Nvidia GPU, install CUDA (at least v10.0) enabling VS Integration during installation.
 You can download it [here](https://developer.nvidia.com/cuda-downloads).

-3. Open Powershell (Start -> All programs -> Windows Powershell) and type these commands:
+3. Open Powershell (Start -> All programs -> Windows Powershell) and run these commands:

 ```PowerShell
 git clone https://github.com/microsoft/vcpkg